Maspeth, Queens: Library

-The Queens Public Library's Maspeth branch is located at 69-70 Grand Avenue.
+The Queens Public Library's Maspeth branch is located at 69–70 Grand Avenue.

 Transportation

 Maspeth is devoid of direct transit connections to Manhattan, as there are no New York City Subway stations and no express bus stops in Maspeth.
+The Middle Village-Metropolitan Avenue station is served by the M train in Middle Village, bordering the southeast corner of Maspeth.

 Local buses provide connections to the subway, but off-peak service on these buses is often unreliable.
 Local bus routes include: